raspberrypilearning/astro-pi-flight-case-mk2/en/step_2.md

 This is the standard case front panel, like the ones on the ISS.
 It has a square hole in the top right for the Kemet PIR sensor.

-Version 1 :  XX mm button holes, for use with the buttons used on the ISS Flight Units:
+Version 1 :  10 mm button holes, for use with the buttons used on the ISS Flight Units:

 * [Front panel - standard version](https://github.com/raspberrypilearning/astro-pi-flight-case/raw/master/data/3d-printed/STL/Astro_Pi_Heat_Sink.stl)

-Version 2 :  XX mm button holes:
+Version 2 :  7 mm button holes:

 * [Front panel - standard version](https://github.com/raspberrypilearning/astro-pi-flight-case/raw/master/data/3d-printed/STL/Astro_Pi_Heat_Sink.stl)

-And this is a modified version that has a slot for mounting the larger PIR that is supplied in the official Astro Pi Mission Space lab entrant kits.
+And this is a modified version that has a slot for mounting the larger Parallax PIR that is supplied in the official Astro Pi Mission Space lab entrant kits.

-Version 1 :  XX mm button holes, for use with the buttons used on the ISS Flight Units:
+Version 1 :  10 mm button holes, for use with the buttons used on the ISS Flight Units:

 * [Front panel - standard version](https://github.com/raspberrypilearning/astro-pi-flight-case/raw/master/data/3d-printed/STL/Astro_Pi_Heat_Sink.stl)

-Version 2 :  XX mm button holes:
+Version 2 :  7 mm button holes:

 * [Front panel - standard version](https://github.com/raspberrypilearning/astro-pi-flight-case/raw/master/data/3d-printed/STL/Astro_Pi_Heat_Sink.stl)